choptastic/rebar3.mk/README.md

 ### Step 1

-There are two possible versions of step 1:
+There are two possible appraoches of step 1:
   * The more secure method, but less automated method
   * The more automated method, but less secure method.

-#### The more secure approach
+#### Step 1a - Secure approach

 *This approach requires less trust than the more automated approach because you're manually downloading `rebar3.mk` and adding it to your repository.*